 August 12, 2010

-Living Bird and Living Bird News are the quarterly magazine and newsletter of the Cornell Lab of Ornithology.
+Living Bird and All About Birds are the Cornell Lab’s quarterly magazine and newsletter, respectively.
 Living Bird is an attractive full-color magazine, lavishly packed with spectacular full-color photographs.
 The magazine has an ever-widening readership among libraries, universities, and many other organizations.
-Bird-watching demographic and economic data, advertising rates, publication dates, due dates, and ad specifications are provided in PDF form on the right side of this page under “Advertising Information.”
+Advertising rates, publication dates, due dates, and ad specifications are provided as PDFs on the right side of this page under “Ad Rates and Specifications.”
 For a media kit, contact the advertising manager.

-Living Bird is an excellent advertising resource for companies that want to reach the bird-watching market and some of the most enthusiastic and influential birders and ornithologists in the world.
+Living Bird is an excellent advertising resource for companies that want to reach the bird-watching market and some of the most enthusiastic and influential birders in the world.
 By advertising in the magazine, a company is associating itself with an organization held in high regard by the bird-watching community.

-Living Bird News excerpts articles from Living Bird magazine and provides additional membership-related news to a wider audience of bird watchers and bird enthusiasts.
+All About Birds newsletter excerpts articles from Living Bird magazine and provides additional membership-related news to a wider audience of bird watchers and bird enthusiasts.
 Its attractive, glossy format and competitively priced ads make it an excellent option for advertisers wishing to reach a broad spectrum of the bird watching community.